bachelor10/recurrent-octo-sniffle/README.md

 - Python 3.5
 - Pip (To python 3.5)

 In order to run the code in this repository, you will need either InkML files or an already generated dataset.
+There is also a complete folder with both xml and preprocessed data available.
+If this file is chosen, just extract all the files within the ```/online_recog/data``` folder.

 First clone the repository and run ```pip install -r requirements.txt ```.